Security-Onion-Solutions/securityonion-docs/nids.rst

   | https://www.proofpoint.com/us/threat-insight/et-pro-ruleset

 Abuse.ch SSL Blacklist (ABUSECH-SSLBL)
   SSL certificate blacklist from Abuse.ch.
-Disabled by default.
+Only available in non-Airgap, disabled by default.

   | For more information, see:
   | https://sslbl.abuse.ch/